June 6, 2025

 Cost Management and Process Optimization

-Without a well-thought-out strategy, fulfillment costs can quickly run out of control.
-Retailers often spend between 5% and 20% of their total revenue on shipping alone.
-For an average German online shop with annual revenue of €500,000, this means shipping costs of €25,000 to €100,000—amounts that can heavily impact profit margins.
+Without a well-thought-out strategy, fulfillment costs can quickly spiral out of control.
+Retailers often spend between 5% and 20% of their total revenue solely on shipping.
+For an average German online store with an annual turnover of €500,000, this means shipping costs of €25,000 to €100,000 – amounts that can significantly strain the profit margin.

-A transport management system (TMS) can reduce these costs by 10-15%.
+A transportation management system (TMS) can reduce these costs by 10–15%.
 For a shop with annual shipping costs of €50,000, this results in potential savings of €5,000 to €7,500.

 Understanding Fulfillment Pricing Structures